DIY Coffee Mug Designs

 Learn how to use chalk ink and a Wagner heat gun to personalize a mug with cute phrases and designs for a Valentine's Day gift idea.

 Hi, my name is Ruthie and I blog over at Refashionably Late.
 I'm so excited to be working with Wagner again this month.
-I will be showcasing the amazing Wagner HT400 Heat Gun again!
+I will be showcasing the amazing Wagner HT400 Heat Gun!
 There are so many things you can do with a heat gun.
 I’ve shown you how to make embossed bookmarks, how to make wood burned signs and this month I made personalized coffee mugs.

 Imagine the possibilities